 The regulation on the protection of privacy

-The respect of the secrecy of telecommunications and the privacy of our customers is not just a legal obligation, it is also the determining factor for earning and keeping their trust.
-The regulation on the protection of privacy contains instructions intended to protect the secrecy of telecommunications and to ensure that personal data included in databases are processed in accordance with the legal requirements.
+Respecting the secrecy of electronic communications and the privacy of our customers is not just a legal obligation, it is also the determining factor for earning and keeping their trust.
+The regulation on the protection of personal data and secrecy of electronic communications requires the Proximus Group to protect the secrecy of electronic communications and to take into account various principles when processing personal data, such as the principles of lawfulness, fairness & transparency, integrity & confidentiality, etc.

 The regulation on the environment

-Proximus has opted to act as a corporate citizen and to adopt a responsible attitude in relation to environmental issues.
-We have defined an environmental policy and translated it into a regulation.
+innovation to the benefit of the environment.
+We have thus defined an environmental policy and translated it into a regulation.

 Our Code of Conduct and values & behaviors are in fact inspired by fundamental principles such as those of the Universal Declaration of Human Rights adopted by the United Nations, the European Convention on Human Rights, and the United Nations Convention on the Rights of the Child.